 Pre-condition:

 - A VAL service communication is already in progress;

+- The VAL server requested network resources for the VAL UE ID, VAL User ID.

 Figure 14.3.3.2.2.2-1: Bearer modification request

-1. The VAL server sends a resource modification request to the NRM server.
+1. The VAL server sends a network resource adaptation modification request to the NRM server.
+The request includes a VAL UE ID or a VAL user ID whose resources need to be modified.

 2a.
 The NRM server decides to modify the parameters of a unicast bearer.

 2b.
-If the media bearer modification is not required, the NRM server sends a resource modification response to the VAL server.
+If the media bearer modification is not required, the NRM server sends a network resource adaptation modification response to the VAL server.

 3. The NRM server sends a session update which includes a resource modification request containing the modified parameters of the unicast bearer.